shniki/non-binary-merkletree/README.md

 <a href="#"><img src="https://img.shields.io/badge/version-0.1.0-brightgreen.svg" alt="Version"></a>
 </p>

-An implementation of a Merkle Tree written in Go.
+An implementation of a Non-Binary Merkle Tree written in Go.
 A Merkle Tree is a hash tree that provides an efficient way to verify the contents of a set data are present and untampered with.
+This Merkle Tree algorithm is based on cbergoon/merkletree, the only difference is that each node has a third middle child, between the two left and right ones.

 At its core, a Merkle Tree is a list of items representing the data that should be verified.
 Each of these items is inserted into a leaf node and a tree of hashes is constructed bottom up using a hash of the nodes left and